Cattux/Ender5Plus/README.md

 This repo contains the modifications and current configuration files for my Creality Ender 5 Plus.

 ## Main Board
-The main board in this printer is an BTT SKR-Mini E3 V2.0.
+The main board in this printer is an BTT Octopus Pro (F446).

 ## Screen
 The screen is still the stock screen.
 A custom cable was created so that it could work with the new main board via the TFT pins, see pinout below: